Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ## STEP 6: Add some country boundaries...FINALLY, something that looks like a MAP!!!
 When you complete this step, you will have a map to "back up" your earthquake data.
 In the interests of time, I'll just give you some pre-written code and then explain how it works.

-#### Copy and Paste the following block of code JUST ABOVE THE closing `</script>` tag near the bottom of your html file
+### 6th Challenge: Copy and Paste the following block of code JUST ABOVE THE closing `</script>` tag near the bottom of your html file

-Refresh your map, bask in the glory, and then we'll talk about what it does!
+Refresh your map, bask in the glory, and then we'll talk about how it all works!
 ```JS
     function drawCountryBoundaries() {
       // define the path generator (this should really be at the top)